When the phone rang on the second day of Passover, Chabad-Lubavitch Rabbi Levi Banon figured it must be an emergency.

 At one point Banon hosted two kids until their parents were released from the hospital.
 At another, he comforted a young man after his father died while his mother was hospitalized.

-“We’ve been hit very badly because we’re a family and now we’re all working very, very hard to stay confined and to stay separate,” Banon said.
+“We always come together.
+So it’s for the good, for the bad too,” Banon said.
+“We’ve been hit very badly because we’re a family and now we’re all working very, very hard to stay confined and to stay separate.”